jdleesmiller/CarND-MPC-Project/README.md

 #### Timestep Length and Elapsed Duration (N & dt)

 I found that `N = 20` and `dt = 0.05` worked well in initial manual testing.
-These settings give a total lookahead of 2s, which empirically was enough for the vehicle to plan its way through the corners in the test track.
+These settings give a total lookahead of 1s, which empirically was enough for the vehicle to plan its way through the corners in the test track.

 I tuned the remaining parameters (namely the cost coefficients in the optimization problem) with these values for `N` and `dt`.

-In principle, smaller `N` should lead to lower latency due to reduced compute times but also may not plan far enough ahead to line up with the reference trajectory, which may lead to oscillations.
+In principle, smaller `N` should lead to lower latency due to reduced compute times but also may result in a plan that does not extend far enough into the future.
 Conversely, larger `N` should lead to larger latency due to increased compute time, but it lets the controller plan further ahead.
 If `dt` is too large, then the approximations underlying the numerical integration scheme that we use to set the state constraints may break down.

 I tested some other `N` and `dt` values, using the same cost coefficients (which were tuned as described below) and a 50mph reference speed: